'He will know how to do it' - Bielsa on Phillips' time at Leeds amid paper talk

 "He will know how to do it.”

-Phillips turned down interest from the Premier League in the form of Aston Villa in 2019 following play-off heartbreak with Leeds and remained with the side he supported as a boy, choosing to help his club into the top flight whilst dismissing the riches the top flight had to offer.
+Phillips turned down interest from the Premier League in the form of Villa in 2019 following play-off heartbreak and remained with the side he supported as a boy instead, choosing to help his club into the top flight whilst dismissing the riches it had to offer.

 "I think that is a question that Kalvin needs to answer," Bielsa said over any outside interest.